Elixir sulfanilamide: History

-The owner of the company, when pressed to admit some measure of culpability, infamously answered, "We have been supplying a legitimate professional demand and not once could have foreseen the unlooked-for results.
+The owner of Massengill, when pressed to admit some measure of culpability, infamously answered, "We have been supplying a legitimate professional demand and not once could have foreseen the unlooked-for results.
 I do not feel that there was any responsibility on our part."
-Watkins, the chemist, committed suicide while awaiting trial.
+Massengill executives ultimately admitted that their safety testing only examined appearance, flavor, and fragrance, rather than actual toxicity.
+Watkins, the chemist, died by suicide while awaiting trial.

-A woman wrote to U.S. President Roosevelt and described the death of her daughter:

-"The first time I ever had occasion to call in a doctor for [Joan] and she was given Elixir of Sulfanilamide.
+A woman wrote to President Franklin D. Roosevelt grieving the death of her daughter: "The first time I ever had occasion to call in a doctor for [Joan] and she was given Elixir of Sulfanilamide.
 All that is left to us is the caring for her little grave.
 Even the memory of her is mixed with sorrow for we can see her little body tossing to and fro and hear that little voice screaming with pain and it seems as though it would drive me insane. ...
 It is my plea that you will take steps to prevent such sales of drugs that will take little lives and leave such suffering behind and such a bleak outlook on the future as I have tonight."

-Congress responded to public outrage by passing the 1938 Food, Drug, and Cosmetic Act, which required companies to perform animal safety tests on their proposed new drugs and submit the data to the FDA before being allowed to market their products.
+Congress responded to public outrage by passing the Federal Food, Drug, and Cosmetic Act of 1938, which required companies to perform animal safety tests on their proposed new drugs and submit the data to the FDA before being allowed to market their products.
 The Massengill Company paid a minimum fine under provisions of the 1906 Pure Food and Drugs Act, which prohibited labeling the preparation an "elixir" if it contained no ethanol.